How to Cope with Having Tinnitus

-Many chronic sufferers find it hard to concentrate during the day, and deal with attempting to sleep through the night.
-Theses difficulties lead to other hardships, such as increased stress, strains relationships at work, also with friends and family.
+Many chronic sufferers find it hard to concentrate during the day and deal with attempting to sleep through the night.
+These difficulties lead to other hardships, such as increased stress, strains relationships at work, also with friends and family.
 Also, individuals that have tinnitus are very prone to physiological and psychological distress.

 In fact, the number one service-disability for returning soldiers from Afghanistan and Iraq for three years straight is tinnitus.
 The veterans were constantly exposed to high level of noise daily, from jet engines, mechanical noise, gun fire, and explosions all contribute to hearing-loss related tinnitus.
-Many people never successfully pinpoint the cause for their tinnitus, here are other causes for tinnitus to arise:
+Many people never successfully pinpoint the cause of their tinnitus, there are other causes for tinnitus to arise:

 - Past or current Injuries to the neck and head.
 An old neck injury can take years to manifest symptoms, such as ringing in the ears.

 - A history of jaw problems, such as temporomandibular joint syndrome(TMJ).

 - Having Meniere's disease, which affects the inner-ear, and may cause tinnitus.

 - Blockages of the inner-ear caused by a buildup of wax

 - Side effects from certain drugs, most notably aspirin, antibiotics, and antidepressants.